The Top 6 Reasons To Choose Mexico As Your New Home.

 The Search – by Chris Barrick

-My wife Judy and I have had the good fortune of traveling through the tropics and Latin America fairly extensively throughout the years.
-Growing up along the border with Baja California (Mexico) in San Diego made traveling to Mexico just a part of what we did.
+My wife Judy and I have had the good fortune of travelling through the tropics and Latin America fairly extensively throughout the years.
+Growing up along the border with Baja California (Mexico) in San Diego made travelling to Mexico just a part of what we did.
 During the 1970s and 80s, we would surf across the border 2-3 days a week, and long-range camping trips to surf, fish, and dive were frequent events.
 In college at San Diego State, we would make weekly grocery shopping runs to Tijuana to save money while living on a college budget.

 In 1980, on a driving trip to Cabo San Lucas towing a boat, we stumbled upon a sleepy little fishing village on the Sea of Cortez called Los Barriles (The Barrels).
 It was, at that time, nothing but a dirt road off the highway to a couple of hotels and a few houses.
-There was one telephone in town, and you had to wait to be connected to make a long distance phone call.
-The beautiful thing about Los Barriles is that it has miles of pristine white sand beaches, beautiful tropical water, and world class fishing and diving.
+There was one telephone in town, and you had to wait to be connected to make a long-distance phone call.
+The beautiful thing about Los Barriles is that it has miles of pristine white sand beaches, beautiful tropical water, and world-class fishing and diving.

 Baja Peninsula and Los Barriles, about halfway between Cabo and La Paz.

 In 1983, my father bought a piece of beachfront property and we spent the next 3 years building a beach house.
 Construction was very inexpensive compared to what costs were in the U.S. and our family being in the construction business made for a very affordable beach house at the time.
-We made many 2-day, 1,000 mile driving trips taking building materials down to our house.
+We made many 2-day, 1,000-mile driving trips taking building materials down to our house.
 The house has been a central family destination for family trips, holidays, reunions, and even weddings throughout the years.
 Our kids have grown up there and made the driving trip numerous times.

 Fast forward to about 5 years ago – our kids were graduating from college, and Judy and I were staring at a big empty nest.
 I had recently downsized my construction company and Judy retired from teaching after 22 years.
-We started traveling and looking for a place to build a second home.
+We started travelling and looking for a place to build a second home.
 Our travels took us to the Caribbean, Hawaii, Mexico, Honduras, Mexico, Belize, and Nicaragua.
 We had fun getting to know all of these places and did our due diligence in each one looking for the right fit to build our next house.
 Spending time in-country in the communities we were looking at was an important factor for us.
 We want to be a positive addition to any community we’re part of.

 Over the years, we attended a Live and Invest Overseas conference in Belize and spent some time exploring the country.
 It was at that conference we met Mike Cobb.
 Mike was just a genuine guy and, while being a developer, didn’t try and hard sell us anything.
 We got along instantly.
 The knowledge we gained from the conference was invaluable in our continuing search for our “next new house.”

-We spent the next few years traveling, researching, and making multiple lists of positive/negative attributes of every place/property we looked at.
+We spent the next few years travelling, researching, and making multiple lists of positive/negative attributes of every place/property we looked at.
 We have a very close family, and having a house that everyone can gather at is on the top of our list.
 We fell in love with Nicaragua, but travel distance, especially for our kids who are spread out over the U.S., made it a challenge – along with our past history in Mexico.
-Aging parents, family, and being in close contact with our kids trumped all of the other items on the list of looking for a piece of property.
+Ageing parents, family, and being in close contact with our kids trumped all of the other items on the list of looking for a piece of property.
 The last 2 years have been extremely busy for our family as both of our children got married and moved across the country (Chicago and Austin).

 Judy and I took a road trip with our labrador, Jake, this last August to Los Barriles to chill out for a few weeks and relax.
 Over the years, we have become very connected to the community of Los Barriles and have many friends there.
 While there, we always love to explore new areas.
 Jake loves to ride in the truck and we spend days out exploring.
-While exploring, we started looking at property, not really seriously, but just because that’s what we do when traveling.
+While exploring, we started looking at property, not really seriously, but just because that’s what we do when travelling.
 We stumbled upon a gorgeous beachfront lot for sale about 35 minutes north of Los Barriles with a beautiful reef and huge oysters all over.
 Love at first sight!
 We went back to the lot for 3 straight days, walked it, measured it, laid out potential home location, etc.

 Then we started making the positive/negative list.
 The top 5 are: